cheungdaven/cheungdaven.github.io/_pages/about.md

 <!--[Curriculum Vitae](files/Shuai_Curriculum.pdf). -->

-I am currently an applied scientist at Amazon Web Services AI, focusing on foundation models related research, opensource projects, and products.
+I am currently a senior applied scientist at Amazon Web Services AI, focusing on foundation models related research, product, and opensource projects.
 Before this role, I was a postdoctoral researcher in the Department of Computer Science at [ETH Zurich](https://ethz.ch/en.html), under the guidance of [Prof. Ce Zhang](https://zhangce.github.io/).
 I received a PhD degree from the school of computer science and engineering of [UNSW Sydney](https://www.unsw.edu.au/homepage/), advised by [Prof. Lina Yao](https://www.linayao.com/), and my PhD study was also supported by [CSIRO](https://www.csiro.au/en/)'s Data61 PhD Scholarship.
 I obtained a Bachelor's degree from Nanjing University.

-My primary areas of focus include LLMs, multimodal foundation models, information retrieval, graph machine learning, etc.  I have served as the area chair for ACL Rolling Review 2024, organizer for [ROEGEN](https://roegen-recsys2024.github.io/) of RecSys2024, and reviewer for leading AI/ML conferences/journals.
-At Amazon, I have contributed to products & projects such as [Amazon Titan](https://aws.amazon.com/bedrock/titan/), [AWS Glue](https://aws.amazon.com/glue/), [AutoGluon](https://auto.gluon.ai/), [D2L](https://d2l.ai/), and [OpenSearch](https://opensearch.org/), and led the project [AutoGluon-RAG](https://github.com/autogluon/autogluon-rag).
-My research has garnered attention from the media, including coverage by outlets like [Australian Fintech](https://australianfintech.com.au/raiz-invest-partners-with-unsw-to-power-rewards-with-machine-learning/).

-You can find more about me on my [CV](https://shuaizhang.tech/files/shuai_cv_2024-09.pdf).

 Selected Honors and Awards
 ======